, Rithika Merchant

 With a series each by the artists, Garima Gupta, Rithika Merchant, Sarah Naqvi and Saubiya Chasmawala, ‘Inherited Memory’ continues to attempt to yield inspiration, contextualize and make sense of the current scenario as we begin to rebuild a new normal.
 We look closely at the idea of bearing witness, with every artist recording and trying to cope with a different memory.
 This exhibition comes together after pondering the environmental effects of a world-wide quarantine in ‘Resurgence’ and reminiscing our lives before lockdown in ‘Navigating Geometries’.
 The team at TARQ, along with our artists, continues to look further within ourselves through this next exhibition ‘Inherited Memory’.
 As we begin to try and heal and repair from this pandemic, the initial sense of panic and anxiety has faded.
 The existential doubt rises up and we wonder about our basic survival going forward.
 This urges us to dig into the archives of our memory, in an attempt to pierce through these inarticulate and intangible emotions; emerging resilient and ready to conquer the trauma of the past, and enter into a new reality.
 This collection of artworks are expressions of freedom, of memory, of nature and of space.
 The exhibition will be accompanied by a lecture series conducted by Dr. Kaiwan Mehta, a stimulating discussion between our artists and artist talk-throughs, all conducted online, in our continued attempt to recreate some of the physical programming that we are all missing out on at the moment.
 Details of these will be available on our social media pages through the duration of the exhibition.
 Click here to enter Online Viewing RoomDownload Exhibition Catalogue

 Artist and researcher, Garima Gupta’s field of interest and study stretches from ornithology, topographical alterations and nuances of behaviour patterns between man and wild, primarily in the Southeast Asian archipelago.
 Gupta’s ongoing studies of the wildlife hunters in the rainforests of New Guinea, wildlife bazaars in various Indonesian islands and taxidermy related trade in Thailand draws a layered image of concerns such as environmental catastrophe and large-scale loss of wildlife.
 Her drawings and documentaries trace patterns of destruction from different historical periods, ruminating the connection between imperialist iconographies concerning wildlife and its mirror images lurking in the psyche of modern-day east.
 Gupta presented an intermediate stage solo show, Minutes of the Meeting at Clark House Initiative in 2017 from her ongoing research in New Guinea.
 The show travelled to the Dhaka Art Summit (Bangladesh), Para Site (Hong Kong) and Museum of Modern Art (Poland) in the year 2019.
-Her 5-year long research project from New Guinea and Southeast Asian archipelago will culminate into a show at Tarq, Mumbai in 2020.
+Most recently, her 5-year long research project from New Guinea and Southeast Asian archipelago culminated into her first solo show, ‘filed under: a/muse/um’ at TARQ, Mumbai in 2020.

 Mumbai based multimedia artist, Sarah Naqvi (b.
 1996), engages in narratives themed around religious and societal stigmas.
 With textiles and embroidery, the primary medium in her practice, Sarah, uses the cathartic nature of its process to address relevant issues of marginalisation.
 She studied Liberal Arts at St. Xavier's College, Mumbai and Bachelor of Textiles at National Institute of Design, Ahmedabad.
 She had her first solo exhibition Bashaoor, at Clark House, Mumbai in 2018, followed by her second solo exhibition, Sharam o Haya, at Ame Nue, Hamburg in 2019.
 In the same year, she was part of a group show with Akinci, titled, Heroines Now, 2019, alongside Melanie Bonajo (NL), Anne Wenzel (DE), Gluklya (Natalie Pershina- Yakimanskaya) (RU/NL), Lungiswa Gqunta (SA).
 Sarah has been part of other group exhibitions namely, A beast, a god, a line, Para Site, Hong Kong, curated by Para Site Director, Cosmin Costinas.
 Her work has also shown at TS1 Yangon, Yangon, Myanmar (June 6 – 22, 2018); Museum of Modern Art, Warsaw, Poland (Jul 20 – Oct 7, 2018); Apexart NY सावधान: The Regimes of Truth, curated by Shaunak Mahbubani, New Delhi (2018); Micro subversions Playbook, Conﬂictorium, Ahmedabad, curated by Avni Sethi and Venkataraman Divakar; and The Exhaustion project, Haus der Kulturen der Welt, Berlin, curated by Abhijan Toto.
 Sarah was selected for the De Ateliers Residency, Amsterdam for the period 2019-21.
 She is currently halfway through her residency program.She has also been part of the Forecast Forum Residency, Berlin in 2018.
 She was the recipient of 'The Phenomenal she' award in 2019 conferred by the Indian National Bar Association and NID Ford Foundation Grant in 2018.